S5/S6 Higher Computing Science

 All pupil assessments are routinely graded and recorded by the teacher and the results are stored centrally, these results are used by staff to track the progress of the individuals and ensure that their needs are being met.
 Pupils also review their own attainment and are encourage to identify ways to improve their learning.
 Staff report formally to parents as per the school calendar.

-Miss Stalker CL ..
-Mr Lodge
+Miss Stalker / Mr Lodge

 Synopsis booklet paper copies can be accessed by students throughout the year / each student has their own copy.
 All class resources are uploaded onto Microsoft Teams and can be accessed anywhere.